//= $templatedir ?>

 Step 3: Apply a firm bandage over the bitten area to an area about 10cm above and below the bite.

-Step 4: Use an elastic roller bandage over the entire limb (fingers to shoulder or toes to the hip).
-The bandage needs to be as firm as for a sprained ankle but not so tight that it causes fingers or toes to turn purple or white.
+The bandage needs to be as firm as for a sprained ankle but not so tight that it causes fingers or

-Step 5: apply a rigid splint to the limb (piece of wood, branch, or rolled up paper) so that the patient can’t walk or bend the limb.
+Step 5: apply a rigid splint to the limb (piece of wood, branch, or rolled up paper) so that the

 Step 6: Keep still await the arrival of the ambulance for transport to the emergency department of the nearest hospital.